 - Packed with protein, fiber, magnesium, and antioxidants.

-- Rich in fiber thus helpful indigestion and stomach related ailments.
-One can get rid of problems like flatulence, premature ageing, constipation, etc by consuming it on a regular basis.
+- Rich in fiber thus helpful in indigestion and stomach-related ailments.
+One can get rid of problems like flatulence, premature aging, constipation, etc by consuming it on a regular basis.

 - Good for all age groups be it, children or elderly people.

 - Low glycemic index and thus is beneficial for Sugar patients and those suffering from high BP.

 - Nourishes the skin by balancing the water levels in the body.

 - Excellent for pregnant women, during menstruation and even for nursing mothers as it restores the lost nutrients beautifully.
 You can read more about this magical flour here.